 Having MSHA determine whether a standard had been violated seems sensible also.
 With improved precision and accuracy of the sampling device (due to technical changes in the sampling unit and due to a generally higher level of expertise among MSHA inspectors when compared to a mine operator's certified person) the confidence limits are smaller and consequently, MSHA could more easily issue a citation based on exceeding the exposure limit determined by a single sample.
-Current practice is for MSHA to issue citations based on a single sample only when exposure is documented at 2.5 mg/m^3 , 0.5 mg/m^3 above the current exposure limit.
+Current practice is for MSHA to issue citations based on a single sample only when exposure is documented at 2.5 mg/m3, 0.5 mg/m3 above the current exposure limit.
+MSHA could, according to the Mine Act, issue citations based on a single sample if the exposure itself were violated.